Shihang-Wang-58/papers_for_molecular_representation/README.md

 </details>

 # Acknowledgement 🤝
 We would like to thank all the developers who have contributed to the field of molecular representation.
-Shihang Wang thanks [Jianmin Wang](https://github.com/AspirinCode) and [Bo Li](https://github.com/Boom5426) for their inspiration and help.
+Shihang Wang thanks [Lin Wang](https://github.com/Wang-Lin-boop) , [Jianmin Wang](https://github.com/AspirinCode) and [Bo Li](https://github.com/Boom5426) for their inspiration and help.

 # Get in Touch 💌
 If you have any questions, please feel free to contact Shihang Wang (Email: wangshh12022@shanghaitech.edu.cn).